 Who Has the Longest Wingspan in NBA History?

-The longest wingspan in NBA history is no other than Manute Bol, whose wingspan measures a whopping 8-foot 6-inches; he has long been the record holder of the NBA.
+The longest wingspan in NBA history belongs to no other than Manute Bol, whose wingspan measures a whopping 8-foot 6-inches; he has long been the record holder of the NBA.

 With a height of 7 feet and 7 inches, Manute Bol was a Sudanese-American Professional Player who played for the Washington Wizards, Golden State Warriors, and the Philadelphia 76ers.